Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 ![DW1820A pin-masking](https://i.imgur.com/kof6tzz.png)

-* The procedure to install is almost identical as with Mojave.
+* The procedure to install is almost identical as with Mojave apart that I am using a different audio solution for ALC256 jack noise on Catalina.
 * Found out that using CPUFriend to allow the CPU to go down to 0.8Ghz leaves similar result in battery as simply injecting plugin-type=1 and letting macOS manage the CPU itself.
 * Updated every possible driver.
 * Tested SMBIOS MacBookPro15,1 as they are sold with better processors than MBP15,2 (which only comes with integrated graphics) and determined that MBP15,2 is the way to go as it only has iGPU you can use a TB3 to HDMI adapter to mirror to an external display which is not possible with MBP15,1 which comes with dual gpu (not even by setting pmset gpuswitch to 0).